cmloegcmluin/vrb/README.md

 ### #changeOnAnimate

-If it is necessary to change your `onAnimate` funnction after building your `vrb`, use this.
+If it is necessary to change your `onAnimate` function after building your `vrb`, use this.
 Pass it a function that will get called with the current `onAnimate` and return what you want it to be afterwards.

 `vrb.changeOnAnimate(oldAnimate => createModifiedAnimate(oldAnimate))`

 ### #changeOnControllerConnected

-If it is necessary to change your `onControllerConnected` funnction after building your `vrb`, use this.
+If it is necessary to change your `onControllerConnected` function after building your `vrb`, use this.
 Pass it a function that will get called with the current `onControllerConnected` and return what you want it to be afterwards.

 `vrb.onControllerConnected(oldOnControllerConnected => createModifiedOnControllerConnected(oldOnControllerConnected))`